ihebakermi10/ihebakermi10/README.md

-- 📄 Know about me : I am extremely motivated to constantly develop my skills and evaluate professionally, always anxious to improve I am looking for an internship in IT .
+- 📄 Know about me : I am extremely motivated to constantly develop my skills and evaluate professionally, always anxious to improve  .
 The development skills acquired during class projects and at my school's computer club made me want to have in-depth practical experience in the field.

 - ⚡ Fun fact **I think I am funny 😁**